Skip to main content

 Finding Comfort in Friendship

 Alicia says she feels lucky that she had a friend going through a fertility journey at the same time.
-They were able to talk about every moment, every fear, every "this is the worst day ever" - together, which provided a lot of comfort as they navigated fertility treatment.
+They were able to talk about every moment, every fear, every "This is the worst day ever!" - together, which provided a lot of comfort as they navigated fertility treatment.

 "I’m not sure how I would have done it with out her," Alicia says.
 "Thankfully, she got pregnant just three months after me!"
 That friendship helped her get through some of her toughest days.

 If you're fortunate enough to have someone in your circle who understands infertility and fertility treatment, you can lean on that person for support and empathy throughout your journey.
+If you want to expand your support network, we encourage you to check out our upcoming events!

 Why She Shares Her Fertility Journey